 Nest Cam WiFi video monitor, for its ability to pan and zoom to see the important details.

 A video monitor is also useful if you have multiple children and want to keep an eye on two areas at the same time.
 When your baby is older, a video monitor can be used to watch kids playing while you do chores in another room.

-Last, but not least, some of the video monitors offer the ability to transmit over wifi, such as the Dropcam Pro and the Withings Smart Baby, which allow you to view your baby on your iPhone, iPad, Android, or desktop computer.
+Last, but not least, some of the video monitors offer the ability to transmit over wifi, such as the Nest Cam and the Withings Smart Baby, which allow you to view your baby on your iPhone, iPad, Android, or desktop computer.
 The ability to see your baby from work, or keep an eye your baby when they are with a caregiver, is a compelling feature.

-For the full scoop on video monitors, take a look at The Best Video Monitor Review and its companion article How to Pick the Best Video Monitor.
+For the full scoop on video monitors, take a look at The Best Video Monitor Review and its companion article How to Choose the Best Video Monitor.

 Why Movement Monitors Are Controversial, Yet Might Save Lives

 A new parent can't help but contemplate the worst case scenarios; what if baby stops breathing?
 Some monitors go beyond sound and video and attempt to alert you in the unlikely event that baby stops moving.
 The Angelcare AC701 is one such monitor.
 This monitor has a movement sensing pad you place under the crib mattress.
 The detection pad is sensitive enough to notice the small movements a baby normally makes when sleeping.
 If the movement stops, the Angelcare sounds an alarm after a 20 second delay.
 Getting the pad to work properly requires testing, tuning the sensitivity so that erroneous vibration such as from your heating or AC don't fool the monitor, and installation of a firm board under the mattress.